What Does it Take to Be a Skincare Specialist?

 Service Orientation: Actively looking for ways to help people.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-There were about 61,300 jobs for Skincare Specialist in 2016 (in the United States).
+In the United States, there were 61,300 jobs for Skincare Specialist in 2016.
 New jobs are being produced at a rate of 13.7% which is above the national average.
 The Bureau of Labor Statistics predicts 8,400 new jobs for Skincare Specialist by 2026.
-The BLS estimates 8,100 yearly job openings in this field.
+There will be an estimated 8,100 positions for Skincare Specialist per year.

 The states with the most job growth for Skincare Specialist are Utah, Delaware, and Washington.
 Watch out if you plan on working in South Dakota, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 Skincare Specialist Salary

 Skincare Specialists make between $19,330 and $59,790 a year.